josepot/josepot.github.io/source/_posts/2014-10-14-the-time-that-i-tried-to-create-a-groupby-in-angular.markdown

     $scope.$watchCollection(rhs, function ngRepeatAction(collection) {...
  {% endraw %}{% endhighlight %}

-Which means that in our case, the `ngRepeat` directive is doing this:
+Which means that in our case, the `ngRepeat` directive is doing this, which is causing the error:

 {% highlight js %}{% raw %}
     $scope.$watchCollection("students | groupBy: 'class'", function ngRepeatAction(collection) {...
 {% endraw %}{% endhighlight %}

-And this is what is causing the error, because our `$filter` is returning a new `Object` containing new `Arrays` every time that it runs, that's why the `$diggest` cycle gets into an infinite loop.
+Since the `$filter` is returning a new `Object` containing new `Arrays` every time it runs, this causes the `$diggest` cycle to get into an infinite loop for the `$watchCollection` function.

-Let's write a new test to make sure that that's the source of problem:
+So, I wrote a new test to make sure that was the source of problem:

 {% highlight js %}{% raw %}
   it('should be able to $watchCollection for an expression using the groupBy',